mjcolbert/RipeFruit/README.md

 Installation instructions

-	Java 1.8 JDK is a requirement as is Firefox due to the Selenium limitations The project can be imported into an eclipse IDE as a maven project if you have the integrated maven version Maven may need to be installed if you do not have the integrated version.
+	Java 1.8 JDK is a requirement as is Firefox due to the Selenium limitations explained above.
+	The project can be imported into an Eclipse IDE as a Maven project if you have the integrated Maven version Maven may need to be installed if you do not have the integrated version.
+	Maven package stage can be used to package up the build

 Test Instructions